 Cancer is the uncontrolled growth of abnormal cells anywhere in a body.
-These abnormal cells are termed cancer cells, malignant cells, or tumor cells.
+These abnormal cells are termed cancer cells, malignant cells, or tumour cells.

 There are over 200 types of cancer.
-The major types of cancer are carcinoma, sarcoma, melanoma, lymphoma, and leukemia.
+The major types of cancer are carcinoma, sarcoma, melanoma, lymphoma, and leukaemia.

 7 Symptoms & Warning Signs of Cancer